- Define decision making.

 - Leaderless teams can allow teams freedom to create without trying to please anyone up front.

-- Use the nominal group technique in person or electronically to avoid some common group process pitfalls.
+- Use the nominal group technique (see Tools and Techniques for Making Better Decisions below) in person or electronically to avoid some common group process pitfalls.
 Consider anonymous feedback as well.

 - Use analogies to envision problems and solutions.

 - Challenge teams so that they are engaged but not overwhelmed.

 - Let people decide how to achieve goals, rather than telling them what goals to achieve.